 This page has been created to inform both members of the society and those who use our services via this website of our current situation.
-That is – what is likely to happen, depending on how the pandemic progresses, and what the Government guidelines about re-opening the Country (such as they are) might permit.
-The Trustees held a long overdue but short Trustee meeting via Zoom on Saturday 13 June 2020 and made some proposals about these matters.
+The most important news is on the home page and repeated here.

 SOCIETY MEMBERS MEETINGS:

 Area group and other meetings during the Autumn of 2021 are at the discretion of local group organisers.
 Please see the ’What’s On’ page for any new information.
 We do plan to continue the use of Zoom for the AGM (in September 2021) and for some other group meetings with the benefit that members many miles from a local group can participate in the conference by letting the organisers know to receive the Zoom code.

 The Trustees will continue to use ZOOM for their meetings and intend to continue with it as it reduces our running costs and expenses as many no longer need to travel to the meeting.
 So if you are a member and wish to help run the society but are concerned about travel - take note and volunteer!

 As stated above, the building continues to be closed to casual member visits.
 When the Butterley site re-opens, which is planned for late July, and as our access to the M&SC returns to near normal we hope to allow pre booked visits in the Autumn.
 Please do not yet turn up on the off-chance as you may not be able to enter the site or the building even if you are a member.

 If you have sent a surface mail item to the site address it may be awaiting collection from the a building not yet open so do not be surprised if there is a delay.
 If you are waiting for an item, we apologise but we are a volunteer society and do not have full time or even part time staff waiting to receive every order!